AlbinAndersson96/TNCG15-Raytracer/README.md

 # TNCG15-Raytracer
-A Monte-Carlo raytracer implemented for the course TNCG15 at Linköping University.
+A path tracer implemented for the course TNCG15 at Linköping University.

+## Build dependencies
+*GLM

 ## Build instructions
 The default is to build for Release.
 To be explicit follow instructions below.